What are the H1B Visa work requirements?

 - Non profit entity engaging in curriculum related clinical training programmes for students

 NNU Immigration are dedicated US immigration attorneys.
-We can guide you through the H1B application process, inluding advice on qualifying work requirements.
-For advice about an H1B application, contact us.
+We can guide you through the H1B application process, including advice on qualifying work requirements.

 This article does not constitute direct legal advice and is for informational purposes only.